Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL step-by-step - Mobile app innovation.md

 5. Make sure that your project compiles and launches.
 If prompted to download the Functions CLI Tools or .NET Framework, select **yes** for both options.
     ![The delta next to ContosoBaggage.Backend.Functions is highlighted.](images/Hands-onlabstep-by-step-Mobileappinnovationimages/media/image58.png "Select yes if prompted")

+6. Stop debugging the Azure Functions app using either **Shift + F5** or clicking the Stop debugging button.

 ### Task 6: Connect your Project to Application Insights